beeldengeluid/labs.beeldengeluid.nl/README.md

-# BenG Labs Website
+# B&G Labs Website

-Welcome to the online home of Sound & Vision Labs (BenG Labs in Dutch).
+Welcome to the online home of Sound & Vision Labs (B&G Labs in Dutch).

 ## Prerequisites